burma / myanmar

 How: Flight, Taxi, Horse and cart, Ferry, E-bike, Hot air balloon, Long boat, Pick-up Truck.

-Mishaps or illnesses: The bag 'snatch' incident that never was, an unpleasant reaction to anti-malarial drugs, struggling to regain my land legs after being on a long boat on Lake Inle for nearly twelve hours.
+Mishaps or illnesses: The bag 'snatch' incident that never was; an unpleasant reaction to anti-malarial drugs which blighted the last few days of travel in the country; struggling to regain my land legs after journeying on a long boat for nearly twelve hours.

 What's in a name?
 Is it Burma or Myanmar?
 Rangoon or Yangon?
 Well, I need to make a choice for this Chronicle.
-Myanmar is a name-change initiated by the military government without any reference to the people.
+Myanmar is a change in name initiated by the military government without any consultation with the people.
 Aung Sang Suu Kyi herself has stated that, because the Burmese people were not consulted, the name should remain as Burma.
 Burma is the people's name for their country and so, as a small symbolic act against the military dictatorship, in my Chronicle Burma it shall be called.
-Rangoon and Yangon are one and the same - it is just a question of spelling - the British spelling is Rangoon, the Burmese rendition is Yangon (think Spain and Espagne and you'll get the gist).
+Rangoon and Yangon are one and the same - it's just a question of spelling - the British spelling is Rangoon, the Burmese rendering is Yangon (think Spain and Espagne and you'll get the gist).
 So Rangoon it is.
-Glad that's sorted.
+Glad that's clear.

-Think Burma and among the cliched things which may spring to your mind is a closed military country, a subjugated people, the military Junta, and Aung Sang Suu Kyi.
-Burma has, for years, been a bit of a pariah state - isolated from the international community with sanctions and embargoes because of the military dictatorship's appalling human rights record.
-Burma was invaded by the British colonialists, who stripped its forest bare of teak wood and other natural resources, was bombed by the Japanese in WWII, after which it gained independence.
-It was not long before a band of military generals stole the country from the people and, for over five decades, the Burmese have been brutally suppressed.
-Things were so bad that travellers, for many years, were strongly advised that, on moral grounds, they should not travel to the country because spending money there effectively propped up the military regime.
-The Junta ruled with an iron fist and crushed any dissent - the unquestionable personification of which is the face of Suu Kyi herself, kept under house detention for daring to promote democracy.
-In the last few years the band of military generals running the country, has seemingly begun to lessen its grip.
-Whilst the international community's instinct is to remain wary, many agree that the country is making welcome changes and is moving in the right direction - albeit at a glacially slow pace.
-Consequently, many travel writers, pundits and state organisations have lifted the moral imperative to stay out of Burma - opening the country up to the world and shooting it to the top of many a globetrotter's must see list.
-Aware that the opportunity to experience a former pariah state opening up to the world does not come along that often, we took the decision to spend our Christmas and New Year of 2013/14 with the Burmese people.
+Think Burma and among the things which may spring to mind is a closed military country, a subjugated people, the military Junta, and Aung Sang Suu Kyi.
+Burma has, for years, been a pariah state - isolated from the international community with sanctions and embargoes a response to the military dictatorship's appalling human rights record.
+Burma was invaded by British colonisers who stripped its forest bare of teak and other resources, was bombed by the Japanese in WWII, after which it gained independence.
+Unfortunately, it was not long before a band of military generals stole the country from the people and, for over five decades plus, the Burmese have been brutally suppressed.
+Things were so bad that travellers, for many years, were strongly advised on ethical grounds not travel to the country; spending money here would only serve to prop up the military regime and ensure its continuance.
+The Junta continues to rule the country with an iron fist, crushing any dissent and imprisoning those campaigning for democratic freedoms, such as Suu Kyi.
+In the last few years the band of military generals has, seemingly, begun to lessen its grip on the reigns of power and, whilst the international community's instinct is to remain wary, many agree that the country is moving in the right direction.
+Consequently, travel writers, commentators and state organisations have eased the moral imperative to stay away from Burma and, in doing so, have initiated the process of opening the country up to the world's travellers.
+Acutely aware that the opportunity to experience a pariah state is a once-in-a-lifetime chance, we took the decision to spend Christmas 2013 and New Year of 2014 with the beautiful people of this captivating nation.
 We didn't need to think about it.
-It was a once-in-a-lifetime opportunity.

-Arguably this is my most 'hardcore' travel destination to date: there is Dengue fever, Tuberculosis and some serious malarial mosquitoes - not to mention the unappetising fact that your mobile phone is unlikely to work and that cash machines are a touch-and-go affair.
-The lack of cash machines connected to an international banking network means that travellers are in the unenviable position of having to carry all of their money around with them - and having to decide how much they will need, including any emergencies, before setting off.
-We did see ATMs owned by two banks - KBZ and CB.
-We did not try any.
-It goes without saying that, if you do find an upmarket eatery which accepts credit cards, chances are your bank will block it as Burma is a "sanction country".
-Check with your bank before you leave (Halifax blocks all transactions, whereas Barclaycard doesn't).
-Thus crisp US Dollar notes are the order of the day - any folds or marks and your currency risks being refused.
-It's a scary situation to be in, but then again, what did you expect?
+Arguably this is my most challenging destination to date; there's Dengue Fever, Tuberculosis and some serious malarial mosquitoes, not to mention the troubling facts that your mobile phone is unlikely to work here and that ATMs are distinctly unreliable.
+Because of international embargoes, the lack of cash machines connected to the global banking system means that travellers are placed in the unenviable position of having to physically carry all of their money with them, having to decide well in advance how much they will need, including any emergencies, prior to their departure.
+Thus crisp US Dollar notes are the order of the day.
+We entered Burma with no mobile phone signal and with more money in US Dollars than I have ever seen in one place in my life.
+It's a scary situation to be in, but then again, what did I expect?
+This was adventure travel indeed.

-Among the first things you will notice about the Burmese are their smiles - for good and bad.
-Burmese are prone to smiling at you such is their general warm and welcoming disposition ("welcome warmly the tourists" street signage declares).
-This, at the same time, reveals their red teeth, coloured by the chewing of tobacco - which is unceremoniously spat out.
-Pavements are stained with large red splatters.
-The problem comes when you are required to take your shoes and socks off at the entrances to pagodas and holy places and it all becomes a little too close for comfort.
-Also immediately noticeable are the faces painted in a beige paste called Thanaka, normally the cheeks, as a form of sunburn protection.
-The final thing is the little bow you will get from proprietors, stall owners and anyone you speak to; humility, respect and passivity encapsulated perfectly in a single gesture.
+Among the first idiosyncrasies you will notice about Burmese culture are their smiles - for good and bad.
+The Burmese are prone to smiling at you such is their general warm and welcoming disposition ("welcome warmly the tourists" street signage declares).
+This, at the same time, reveals their red teeth, coloured by the chewing of tobacco and which is unceremoniously spat out at regular intervals.
+Indeed, pavements are stained with large red splatters, the unedifying result of the chewed, juicy remnants being projected forth with great force.
+The bigger problem manifests itself when you are required to take your shoes and socks off at the entrances to pagodas and holy places; avoiding red splatters with your bare feet means this all gets a little too close for comfort.
+Then there're the faces painted in a beige paste called Thanaka, normally applied to the cheeks, as a form of natural sunburn protection.
+On women the paste is sometimes applied in intricate leaf-like patterns which is all rather beguiling.
+Finally, there's the endearing little bow from proprietors, stall owners and anyone you are lucky enough to speak to; humility, respect and passivity reified beautifully in to a single gesture.

-I guarantee you that in Burma you will experience some of the most heart-warming moments travelling that you will ever have.
-It's a travel cliche to say that it is the people that make your trip but, in the case of Burma, it is more true than of anywhere else I have been.
+I can almost guarantee that in Burma you will experience some of the most heart-warming moments in your journey around the world.
+It's an oft-declared travel cliché to say that the people make your trip but, in the case of Burma, it is more true than of anywhere else I have been.
 The smiles, the warmth, the waving at us by adults and children alike, and the helpfulness of the Burmese, will stay with me forever.
-Of course, there are some sharp operators out there who are keen to take advantage of a country's poor infrastructure and the influx of rich westerners.
-Even though the state's transport infrastructure is poor (the trains are unbelievably slow and inter-state buses run overnight - not great for a good night's travel sleep), you won't be left stranded.
-In Burma you only have to look like you're looking for transport and you'll be deluged with offers from drivers of motorbikes, trishaws, boats, horse and carts, pick-up trucks and the ubiquitous taxis.
+Of course, there are some sharp operators out there who are keen to take advantage of a country's poor infrastructure coupled with a steady growth in visitor numbers.
+Despite the country's poor transport infrastructure (the trains are unbelievably slow and inter-state buses run overnight - not great for a good night's sleep), you won't be left stranded.
+In Burma you only have to look like you're searching for transport and you'll be deluged with offers from drivers of motorbikes, trishaws, boats, horse and carts, pick-up trucks and ubiquitous taxis.
 If you are in a more remote area, someone will offer to drive you - or they'll ring a friend or a friend of a friend.
-You quickly learn that no-one in Burma will let the opportunity to make a bit of money pass them by and, as a traveller, you can use this to your advantage.
+You quickly learn that no-one in Burma will let the opportunity to make a bit of money pass them by and, as a traveller, this is something you can draw upon to get around: it's a win win for all concerned.
+Indeed, engaging such transport options almost guarantees that your money will go straight into the pockets of those who most need it.

 There are, however, some parts of Burma where no driver will take you.
-At time of writing, parts of Burma were closed to foreigners and the British Foreign Office had issued a warning against all but essential travel to parts of Shan state because of fierce fighting.
-Areas of the newly-relocated Burmese capital, Nya Pyi Taw, are also off-limits to tourists with only a certain route being allowed - one which misses out all of the newly built government palaces.
-What's more, all of Burma's borders are closed to land entry.
-Finally, in November 2013, an improvised bomb exploded outside the five star Traders Hotel in central Rangoon.
-It is a hotel owned by the military government and it is a fair assumption that this bombing, which was small and caused no damage, was a protest against the regime's iron grip on the Burmese economy.
-Arriving in Rangoon, I realised that our chosen hotel, the modest Clover City Centre, was next door to Traders - which now comes with a 24 hour police guard, a telling reminder to tourists that this is a country where many are deeply unhappy - and a reminder to us all that we should be extra mindful about where our money is going.
-The military government will benefit financially from your visit no matter how hard you try (visas, flight taxes and so on), but the key thing is to minimise that amount and to try your best to offset it.
-Book at independent or family-run hotels and guesthouses and avoid the large, glitzy hotels catering for rich westerners which are often directly linked to the regime.
-Other ways you can help trickle down to the real people of Burma some of the financial benefits of your visit are obvious: leave tips in hotel rooms on check-out, tip restaurant staff, buy more souvenirs than you might normally, take private tours and take trips on trishaws and horse and carts.
-These people are often lowest down in the pecking order and have most to gain from your trip.
-An American couple we met in Bagan stayed at an exclusive five star hotel plonked right in the centre of the Bagan pagoda plain and owned by none other than a nephew of one of the military generals.
-I was quite appalled by their self-centred ignorance.
+At time of writing, parts of Burma were closed to foreigners and the British Foreign Office had issued a warning against all but essential travel to parts of Shan State because of fierce fighting.
+Areas of the newly-relocated Burmese capital, Nya Pyi Taw, are also off-limits to tourists with only a certain routes allowed (a route which omits newly-built government palaces).
+Finally, in November 2013, an improvised bomb exploded outside the five star Traders Hotel in central Rangoon, a hotel owned by the military government.
+It's a reasonable assumption that the attack, an amateurish effort, was a protest against the regime's iron grip on the Burmese economy.
+Upon arrival in Rangoon, I realised our carefully-chosen hotel (the far more modest Clover City Centre Hotel) was a stone's throw from Traders.
+All of this is a telling reminder to visitors, if any were needed, that this is a country where many are deeply unhappy.
+It's also a reminder to us all that we should be circumspect about where our money is going.
+The military government will benefit financially from your visit no matter how hard you try (visas, flight taxes and so on), but the key thing is to try to minimise that amount and offset it.
 Although these issues add extra complexity to your visit, if you are not willing to make this moral commitment, I advise you to put the Burmese people first and stay away.

-Rainbow Rangoon: the pastel colours of some of Rangoon's British-built colonial-era buildings make a pleasing impact on the eye.
+Rainbow Rangoon: the pastel colours of the city's British-built colonial-era buildings .
 I love the electric blue satellite dishes!

-The Botataung Pagoda in downtown Rangoon with its wonderful Buddhist flags creating a festival air.
+The Botataung Pagoda in downtown Rangoon with its fluttering Buddhist flags.

 nya pyi taw